riricardoMa/VoyageMobile/README.md

 # VoyageMobile

-A modern Expo + React Native app using Supabase Auth, TypeScript, and Bun as the runtime and package manager.
+A modern Expo + React Native app using Supabase Auth, TypeScript, and npm as the package manager.

 ## Features